sambee-coding/sambee-coding/README.md

 I'm intentional about *how* I learn I use a question-first, Socratic approach when picking up new concepts instead of defaulting to AI-generated code, because I'd rather deeply understand a system than just ship it.
 That discipline is what let me take **HiveClean** from architecture decisions to a packaged, installable Windows app.

-Right now I'm running three tracks in parallel: freelance client delivery, my own product line under the Sambee brand 🐝, and a growing developer-education presence for students following the same path.
+Right now I'm running three tracks in parallel: freelance client delivery, my own product(projects) which i thought worth putting my time on line under the Sambee brand 🐝, and a growing developer-education presence for students following the same path. using my channel on Telegram here  <a href="https://t.me/Sambeecoding">

 <br/>